reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 In this example, the `getUser()` method retrieves a user by its id.
 As we have learned in `getAllUsers()` code example, in this case also, we create a `HttpGet` request object, a `HttpHost` object  and response handler.
 Then we call `execute()` method on the client.
 Then we obtain the response in string form.

-Now Let's see how to call this functionality.
+Now Let's see how to call this functionality:

 ```java
 /** Execute get specific request. */